 The summer months include parties and barbecues with friends and family.
 While these are great opportunities to catch up with others, these are also events that tend to involve alcohol.
-In fact, a lot of summer activities center around alcohol – concerts, festivals, boating, beer gardens, and more.
+So many summer activities center around alcohol – concerts, festivals, boating, beer gardens, and more!
 If you’re new to recovery, you may be worried about the temptations you’ll face during these social months.

 Three Most Common Summer Relapse Triggers

-Below are three of the most common relapse triggers in the summertime.
+Below are three of the most common relapse triggers in the summer.

 1. Traveling